melisgl/try/README.md

       test function that contains the current line) in the context associated with the Emacs buffer, which is similar but distinct from [`*RERUN-CONTEXT*`][38e8].
-With a prefix arg, the test is called [implicitly][012f] with no arguments.
+With a prefix arg, the test is an [Implicit `TRY`][012f] with no arguments.
 This is suitable for interactive debugging under the default settings.

     - `r` [reruns][e4ac] the most recent trial conducted by Emacs (this is distinct from [`TRY:!`][92af]).
 With a prefix argument,